safe-global/safe-modules/modules/4337/README.md

 :warning: **This module MUST only be used with Safe 1.4.1 or newer** :warning:

+For the supported EntryPoint version, please refer to the [CHANGELOG](./CHANGELOG.md).
+The module was tested and audited with the EntryPoint version mentioned in the changelog in mind; if you use a different version, you do so at your own risk.

 ## Execution Flow

 The diagram below outlines the flow triggered when a user operation is submitted to the entrypoint.
 Additionally, the gas overhead compared to a native implementation is mentioned.